google/closure-templates/documentation/reference/delegate-templates.md

 be different from the default file and any other included delegate template file.

-Template files can have an optional `delpackage` declaration at the top, just above the `namespace` declaration.
-And multiple files can have the same `delpackage` name, putting them all within the same delegate package.
-If a delegate template is defined in a file without `delpackage`, then it is a default implementation.
-If a delegate template is defined in a file with `delpackage`, then it is a non-default implementation.
+Template files can have an optional `modname` declaration at the top, just above the `namespace` declaration.
+And multiple files can have the same `modname` name, putting them all within the same delegate package.
+If a delegate template is defined in a file without `modname`, then it is a default implementation.
+If a delegate template is defined in a file with `modname`, then it is a non-default implementation.

 At render time, when a delegate call needs to be resolved, Soy looks at all the "active" implementations of the delegate template and uses the implementation